cellml/libcellml/docs/theory/theory_potassiumchannel.rst

 **TODO image here of model structure for equivalent variables**

-This potassium channel model will be used later, along with a sodium channel model (in :ref:`Tutorial 7<tutorial7>`) and a leakage channel model, to form the Hodgkin-Huxley neuron model (in :ref:`Tutorial 8<tutorial8>`), where the membrane ion channel current flows are coupled to the equations governing current flow along the axon to generate an action potential.
+This potassium channel model will be used - together with a sodium channel model (in :ref:`Tutorial 7<tutorial7>`) and a leakage channel model - to form the Hodgkin-Huxley neuron model (in :ref:`Tutorial 8<tutorial8>`), where the membrane ion channel current flows are coupled to the equations governing current flow along the axon to generate an action potential.

+The next chapter describes the theory behind the :ref:`sodium channel model<theory_sodiumchannel>`.

 ---------------------------